Working with contexts and resources¶

 SSL contexts

-abstract interface or base class that it implements.
-This is so that consumers of the service don’t
+any abstract interface or base class that it implements.
+This is so that consumers of

-added to the context under several different types, as long as the type/name combination
+object can be added to the context under several different types, as long as the

 A resource factory is a callable that takes a Context